Scientific Name

 How to Grow and Care

-Hylotelephiums will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
+Hylotelephiums will thrive in conditions many other plants thrive but will do just as well in less hospitable areas.
 These plants are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 They also grow well in containers.

 These succulents succeed in most soils but prefer a well-drained potting mix.